RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 # Adding a Bluetooth controller to RetroPie

 The simplest way of setting up a Bluetooth controller is through the Bluetooth Configuration menu of the RetroPie Setup script.
-There are also manual methods that may vary depending on what bluetooth controller you are using, some of which are described further below on this page.
+There are also manual methods that may vary depending on what Bluetooth controller you are using, some of which are described further below on this page.

 You can access the bluetooth configuration menu from the RetroPie Menu of EmulationStation.
 It can also be accessed from **RetroPie-Setup Script >> Setup >> Configure Bluetooth Devices**